 When I found out about the existence of a whole field of scholarship connecting views on aging to health, I knew how to put the pieces together.
 Eventually, I concluded that I wanted to study how relationships with people older than us shape our thoughts on our own older selves and, in turn, how those thoughts shape our behavior.

 By coming to Oregon State, I knew I would be able to more deeply consider that second part: How do views on aging shape behavior?
 Alongside Professor Karen Hooker, I knew I would learn more about possible selves and motivation in later life, for example.
 And I was right!
 A lot of my work with Karen has centered around views on aging and health-related goal pursuit.
 I was also excited to learn from Professor Rick Settersten about how the social world plays a role in my interests.
 Rick’s work on the concept of linked lives, for example, has helped enrich my understanding of how social relationships impact motivation.

 Also, moving from the East Coast to Oregon felt like an adventure.
 I wasn’t wrong!
 I have enjoyed learning the ins and outs of Oregon and the Pacific Northwest.

-Tell me about your NIH grant?
+Tell me about your NIH grant and HDFS research.